 Kate’s role involves everything from development and pitching, to producing, executive producing and publishing.
 Kate’s interests are in sociopolitical documentaries and comedy and entertainment podcasts.
 She’d love to hear podcast ideas that are adventurous and bring something new to the audience, as well as those that put underrepresented voices at the centre.

 His focus is on current affairs programming and journalism that relates more closely to the news - programmes like reactive documentaries, analysis of political and social issues, solutions journalism, and hard-hitting investigations like his recent BBC Radio 4 series The Great Post Office Trial.

 Robert is looking to hear ideas for programmes that help us understand the world as it is now.
-He’s interested in both UK and international ideas, including one-off stories, formats and narrative podcasts.
+He’s interested in global ideas, including one-off stories, formats and narrative podcasts.

 Simon came to journalism slightly later in life.
 But he was a professional musician and then a music shop owner, so audio has always been integral to his life.